Walker-Xin/Walker-Xin.github.io/_pages/about.md

 I am now working on an extension to the above project, where I wish to apply our theoretical results to predict rates of relativistic tidal disruption events.
 This work is supervised by [Prof. J. Binney](https://www.physics.ox.ac.uk/our-people/binney) and [Dr. Y. B. Ginat](https://www.physics.ox.ac.uk/our-people/ginat) under the Dyson Fellows programme, where we learn about frontier research in galactic dynamics.

-I look forward to working under the group of [Prof. Y. Huan](https://i.astro.tsinghua.edu.cn/~yanghuan/all/index_en.html) at Tsinghua University this summer!
+I look forward to working under the group of [Prof. H. Yang](https://i.astro.tsinghua.edu.cn/~yanghuan/all/index_en.html) at Tsinghua University this summer!

 ## Hobbies